 - ID 201 Introduction to Epidemiology and Biostatistics, Fall 1st year (7.5)

-MPH Practicum and Culminating Experience course (2.5 credits)
+MPH Practicum course and Integrative Learning Experience (7.5 credits)

 - Practicum, Summer after 1st year